lm-sys/RouteLLM/README.md

 1. First, launch the RouteLLM server with the `mf` router:
 ```
 > export OPENAI_API_KEY=sk-XXXXXX
+> export ANYSCALE_API_KEY=esecret_XXXXXX
-> python -m routellm.openai_server --routers mf --alt-base-url https://api.endpoints.anyscale.com/v1 --alt-api-key ANYSCALE_API_KEY --config config.example.yaml
+> python -m routellm.openai_server --routers mf --weak-model anyscale/mistralai/Mixtral-8x7B-Instruct-v0.1 ---config config.example.yaml
 INFO:     Application startup complete.
 INFO:     Uvicorn running on http://0.0.0.0:6060 (Press CTRL+C to quit)
 ```
 The server is now listening on `http://0.0.0.0:6060`.
-By default, the router will route between GPT-4 and Mixtral 8x7B, so you'll need to configure your API keys for OpenAI and a model provider for Mixtral 8x7B beforehand (we use Anyscale above).
+By default, the router will route between GPT-4 and Mixtral 8x7B, so you'll need to configure your API keys for OpenAI and a model provider for Mixtral 8x7B beforehand (we use Anyscale by setting the API key and pointing our weak model to it above).

 You can also route between a different model pair by specifying the `--strong-model` and `--weak-model` flags (see [Model Support](#model-support) and [Routing to Local Models](examples/routing_to_local_models.md)).